-Murfreesboro police was forced to close and surround Robert Rose Dr. after a man barricaded himself in H3O aquatics Wednesday morning.
+Murfreesboro police was forced find the best online casinos to close and surround Robert Rose Dr. after a man barricaded himself in H3O aquatics Wednesday morning.

 Police later realized the man inside was the franchiser…Keith Van De Castle… And had the right to be there.